Editorial Policies

 The reviewers allocate time to read the paper several times.
 The first read is used to form an initial impression of the work.
 If major problems are found at this stage, the reviewers may feel comfortable rejecting the paper without further work.
 Otherwise, they will read the paper several more times, taking notes so as to build a detailed point-by-point review.
 The review is then submitted to the journal, with a recommendation to accept, or reject it, or else with a request for revision (usually flagged as either major or minor) before it is reconsidered.

-The Editor-in-Chief and handling editor considers all the returned reviews before making an overall decision.
+The Editor-in-Chief and handling editor consider all the returned reviews before making an overall decision.
 If the reviews differ widely between both reviewers, the handling editor may invite an additional reviewer so as to obtain an extra opinion before making a decision.

 The editor sends a decision email to the author including any relevant reviewer comments.
 Reviewer comments are sent anonymously to the corresponding author to take the necessary actions and responses.
-At this point, reviewers are also be sent an email or letter letting them know the outcome of their review.
+At this point, reviewers are also sent an email or letter letting them know the outcome of their review.

 After revision has been made, the author should resubmit the revised paper to the editor.